 Do you have children?
 They need to see how you cherish them and work the multi-generational pathway that we often call the family legacy.

 Do you have a grandchild who is growing up fatherless?
 There is your mission field.
 You must take that bridge.
-That family and that child needs your support.
+That family and that child need your support.
 You can go through our training and or talk to a member of our staff if you need some help.
-A mentor would take a year to build the pathway that you already have by virtue of your God given role.
+A mentor would take a year to build the pathway that you already have by virtue of your God-given role.

 Long Island Youth Mentor